UTSCCSCC01/finalprojectf22-catkins/doc/sprint3/Documentation.md

             name: String required -> name of club
             owner: String required -> username of club creator
             description: String required default empty -> description of club
+	Official: Boolean default false → If it is a official campus club
             clubTags: String Array required default empty -> list of strings corresponding to tags
             members: User Array required default empty -> list of users corresponding to members in the group/club